-What Can a Handyman Do in Gloucester in Gloucester County, New Jersey?
+What Can a Handyman Do Without a License in Gloucester in Gloucester County, New Jersey?

 In New Jersey, most “handyman” work that involves repairing, remodeling, or improving 1–4 family residential property is regulated under the Home Improvement Contractor (HIC) registration program (not a traditional trade license).
 There is no widely-recognized dollar-threshold “handyman exemption” from HIC registration for paid home-improvement work; however, trade-licensed work (electrical, plumbing, HVACR, gas piping) must be performed by the appropriate NJ-licensed contractor regardless of job size, and permits may still be required even for small jobs.